What is emergencySMS?

-This service works throughout the UK on all mobile networks, it cannot be used from outside of the UK.
+This service works throughout the UK on all mobile networks, it cannot be used outside the UK.

 How do I use emergencySMS?

-Register (you will only be able to use this service if you have registered with emergencySMS first)
+You will only be able to use this service if you have registered with emergencySMS first.

 Register now: don't wait for an emergency.

 To register, text 'register' to 999.
-Follow the instructions on the reply that you receive.
+You will get a reply - then follow the instructions you are sent.